BarbaraPFloresRios/JobTracker/README.md

 # JobTracker

-An automated data pipeline for tracking new job openings directly from company career pages.
+🚧 An MVP data pipeline for tracking job openings directly from company career pages.

-JobTracker periodically collects job postings, compares them against previously stored results, identifies newly published roles, and maintains a historical record of openings.
+JobTracker automatically collects job postings, compares them against previously stored results, and keeps a historical record of openings over time.

+The long-term goal is to build a lightweight job monitoring system that can notify users when relevant new opportunities appear.

 ## Motivation

-Company career pages are often the most reliable source of up-to-date job openings, but manually checking multiple websites is inefficient.
+Company career pages are often the closest source to real-time openings, but manually checking multiple websites is time-consuming.

-This project automates that process by monitoring selected companies directly, reducing noise from duplicated or outdated job listings commonly found on job aggregators.
+This project explores how to automate that workflow by collecting job data directly from selected companies and reducing noise from repeated listings.

-## Features
+## Current Features

-- Automated scraping of company career pages
+- Scrape job postings from company career pages
-- Multi-company support (Apple, Amazon)
+- Support multiple companies (Apple, Amazon)
-- Detection of newly added job postings
+- Detect newly added openings
-- Historical tracking using CSV storage
+- Store historical job data locally
-- Scheduled pipeline execution with GitHub Actions
+- Run automatically using GitHub Actions
-- Automatic commits when new data is collected
+- Commit updated datasets after scheduled runs

 ## Pipeline Overview